WSDSB-hub/Industrial-Robot-Anomaly-Detection/README.md

 The J5 misclassification in the joint localization layer is reported honestly, with root-cause analysis and proposed solutions.
 This is an example of a real engineering finding — a method that works in most cases but fails in a specific, understandable way.

 The D-H kinematic model is based on publicly available parameters and does not match the actual robot kinematics, as demonstrated by the 167 mm prediction error in real-field validation.
 Manufacturer-supplied calibration data would be required for accurate model-based localization.

+The ablation study used simulated data for feature contribution analysis.
+With real joint torque/current data, the joint-anomaly marker is expected to gain independent predictive value.

 ---